TomBebb/hx-ffi/README.md

 Usage
 -----
-You can use FFI easily and transparently by extending `ffi.lib.EasyLibrary` as seen in the samples.
+You can use FFI easily and transparently by extending `ffi.lib.EasyLibrary`.

 Using Structs
 -------------
-Structs can be declared like this:
+Structs can be declared for a library-wrapping class like this:

 ```haxe
 @:struct(SDLRect => {